Trauma, Bad Days and Failures Can Be Good For you.

 Recent “fight” with your spouse – Maybe arguing and fighting has been a part of your relationship for a while or maybe it is something that has just reared its ugly head.
 Regardless of how long it’s been going on, from this point on you can start improving your communication and looking for the silver lining.
 It’s possible that one or both partners have things they need to work on individually that could not have been realized otherwise.
 Get the root of the issues and solve problems.
 Learning how to “fight fair” will allow you to grow from these experiences even quicker.

 Your children continue to act out and misbehave – This is where you can make leaps and bounds in your personal parenting skills.
 Children almost always are responding directly to how they have been taught and are treated.
 Take a step back to examine your own role in your child’s behavior.
 Oftentimes what you think is right (because it worked for you), is not right for that particular child.
 Additionally, just because one thing works for one child, it does not mean it will work on all your children.
 This is one of the best books I read about disciplining your children with love.
 It made such a difference in my own parenting style and allowed me to have a closer relationship with my daughter.
 I’d say that is the best silver lining I’ve found to this day.

-Death of a loved one – This is one of the hardest to find a silver lining in, especially if it is the lost of a child.
+Death of a loved one – This is one of the hardest to find a silver lining in, especially if it is the loss of a child.
 I honestly don’t think there is a silver lining in that (as the post is titled “almost anything”).
 If they were older adults, maybe they are now out of the pain they were suffering.
-In loosing other adults in your life you could gain the courage to make changes in your own life by examining the mistakes they made in theirs.
-For example, if you best friends sister passed away from a heart attack, maybe it’s time to get that check up you’ve been meaning to get for some time now.
+In loosing other adults in your life, you could gain the courage to make changes in your own life by examining the mistakes they made in theirs.
+For example, if you best friend’s sister passed away from a heart attack, maybe it’s time to get that checkup you’ve been meaning to get for some time now.

 More on failures…